EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Format message_3 as specified in {{asym-msg3-form}}, where CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.

+*  Pass the session identifiers (S_U, S_V) and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
+The application can now derive application keys using the EDHOC-Exporter interface.

 * Pass S_U, S_V, and the algorithm identified by AEAD_V to the application.
 The application can now derive application keys.

 ### Party V Processing of Message 3 {#asym-msg3-procV}